AppLayerLabs/sparq-gitbook/bdk-implementation/README.md

 This chapter aims to explain in technical detail how the BDK is implemented, as well as its submodules and how everything comes together to deliver a blazing fast blockchain.

-The first few subchapters paint a more holistic view of the BDK, as most components are pretty straight-forward to understand, and developers are expected to use the [Doxygen](https://doxygen.nl) documentation as a reference to further understand how the project works.
+The first few subchapters paint a more holistic view of the BDK, as most components are pretty straight-forward to understand.
+Developers are expected to use the [Doxygen](https://doxygen.nl) documentation as a reference to further understand how the project works.
 The later subchapters show some components that are particularly denser and/or complex enough that they warrant their own separated explanations.

 Looking at a higher level of abstraction, the original C++ implementation of the BDK is structured like this:

-* The `src/bins` folder contains the source files for the project's main executables - the blockchain executable itself, contract ABI generator and other testing-related executables are all coded here in their respective subfolders
+* The `src/bins` folder contains the source files for the project's main executables - the blockchain executable itself, contract ABI generator, network simulator, faucet API and other testing-related executables are all coded here in their respective subfolders
-* The `src/bytes` folder contains code related to the `bytes` class, a container that deals with raw bytes - `bytes::View` is used extensively as a replacement for `BytesArrView`, the previous implementation
+* The `src/bytes` folder contains code related to the `bytes` class, a container that deals with raw bytes - specifically the `bytes::join()` function and the `bytes::View` class, both used extensively across the project
 * The `src/contract` folder contains everything related to the logic of smart contracts - from ABI parsing to custom variable types and template contracts
 * The `src/core` folder contains the heart of the BDK - the main components of the blockchain and what makes it tick
 * The `src/libs` folder contains third-party libraries not inherently tied to the project but used throughout development
 * The `src/net` folder contains everything related to networking, communication between nodes and support for protocols such as gRPC, HTTP, P2P, JSON-RPC, etc.
 * The `src/utils` folder contains several commonly-used functions, structures, classes and overall logic to support the functioning of the BDK as a whole

+There is also a `tests` folder that contains several unit tests for each of the components described above.

 ## Source tree